umbraco/UmbracoDocs/UmbracoNetCoreUpdates.md

 In order to get the latest template from the new source, you will need to use a wildcard symbol like shown above.

-Now you can continue in the same way as if you were using the [beta version](#steps-to-install-the-umbraco-dotnet-new-template)
+Now you can continue in the same way as if you were using the [release candidate version](#steps-to-install-the-umbraco-dotnet-new-template)

 ## Package development